anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	cyborg-db
 - cyborg-agent  which runs on compute nodes
 - *-driver drivers which run on compute nodes and depend on the acceleration hardware

+#### 4.3.1.11 Placement
+The OpenStack Placement service enables tracking (or accounting) and scheduling of resources.
+It provides a RESTful API and a data model for the managing of resource provider inventories and usage for different classes of resources.
+In addition to standard resource classes, such as VCPU, MEMORY_MB and DISK_GB, the Placement service supports custom resource classes (prefixed with “CUSTOM_”).
+The placement service is primarily utilized by nova-compute and nova-scheduler.
+Other OpenStack services such as Neutron or Cyborg can also utilize placement and do so by creating [Provider Trees]( https://docs.openstack.org/placement/latest/user/provider-tree.html).
+The following data objects are utilized in the [placement service]( https://docs.openstack.org/placement/latest/user/index.html):

+<p>Resource Providers provide consumable inventory of one or more classes of resources (cpu, memory or disk).
+A resource provider can be a compute host, for example.</p>

+<p>Resource Classes specifies the type of resources (VCPU, MEMORY_MB and DISK_GB or CUSTOM_\*)</p>

+<p>Inventory: Each resource provider maintains the total and reserved quantity of one or more classes of resources.
+For example, RP_1 has available inventory of 16 VCPU, 16384 MEMORY_MB and 1024 DISK_GB.</p>

+<p>Traits are qualitative characteristics of the resources from a resource provider.
+For example, the trait for RPA_1 “is_SSD” to indicate that the DISK_GB provided by RP_1 are solid state drives.</p>

+<p>Allocations represent resources that have been assigned/used by some consumer of that resource.</p>

+<p>Allocation candidates is the collection of resource providers that can satisfy an allocation request.</p>

 <a name="4.3.2"></a>
 ### 4.3.2.
 Containerised OpenStack Services